Reparameterized LLM Training via Orthogonal Equivalence Transformation: Experiments and Results

 We perform the pretraining experiments on the Llama transformers of varying sizes (60M, 130M, 350M, 1.3B) for POET.
 We use the C4 dataset~\cite{raffel2020exploring}, a cleaned web crawl corpus from Common Crawl, widely used for LLM pretraining~\cite{zhao2024galore,ma2025swansgdnormalizationwhitening,huang2025spamspikeawareadammomentum}.
 For POET-BS, $b$ is the block size of the block-diagonal orthogonal matrix.
 For POET-FS, $b_{\text{in}}$=$bm$ for $\bm{R}$ and $b_{\text{out}}$=$bn$ for $\bm{P}$.
 We compare POET against GaLore~\cite{zhao2024galore}, a low-rank pretraining method, and AdamW, the standard pretraining optimizer.
 We generally follow the settings in~\cite{zhao2024galore}.
 To better simulate the practical pretraining setting, we significantly increase the number of training tokens for all methods.

 Table~\ref{tab:main_results} shows that both POET-FS ($b$=1/2) and POET-BS ($b$=256) consistently outperform both GaLore and AdamW with significantly fewer parameters.
 For LLaMA-1B, POET-FS ($b$=1/2) yields the best overall performance, achieving a validation perplexity of $13.70$, much better than AdamW ($14.73$) and GaLore ($18.33$).
-Block-stochastic POET with $b$=256 achieves the second-best performance ($14.56$), which still surpasses AdamW with only one-tenth of AdamW's trainable parameters.
+Block-stochastic POET with $b$=256 achieves the second-best performance \looseness=-1 {\parfillskip=0pt }

+($14.56$), which still surpasses AdamW with only one-tenth of AdamW's trainable parameters.
 Similar patterns can be observed for models of smaller sizes.
 Moreover, we compare the training dynamics between AdamW and POET in Figure~\ref{fig:traindyanamics}.
 The training dynamics of POET is quite different from AdamW.
 After an initial rapid drop in perplexity, POET improves more slowly than AdamW.
 As seen in Phase II (Figure~\ref{fig:phase}), this slower but stable progress can lead to better performance in later stages.
 We attribute this intriguing phenomenon to the unique reparameterization of POET and How we efficiently approximate orthogonality.
 The exact mechanism behind this phenomenon remains an open question, and understanding it could offer valuable insights into large-scale model training.